samply/blaze/DEVELOPMENT.md

 ### Function Specs

 Every public function should have a spec.
-Function specs are declared in a namespace with the suffix `_spec` appended to the function's namespace.
+Function specs are declared in a namespace with the suffix `-spec` appended to the function's namespace.
 Public module-level function specs reside in the `src` folder, while inner-module public function specs reside in the `test` folder.
 This ensures that specs are used in tests but not included in the global classpath, reducing the uberjar and memory footprint.

 ### Java Interop